On contraction coefficients, partial orders and approximation of capacities for quantum channels: Characterizations of strong data processing

 Inspecting the expression $\|\cM\circ \cN_p^{-1}\|_{2\to 2}$ more closely, we see that:

-Thus, we see that $\|\cM\circ \cN_p^{-1}\|_{2\to 2}\leq1$ if and only if the spectrum of $\cM-(1-p)\cN_0$ is contained in a ball of radius $p$ around the origin in the complex plane.
+Thus, we see that $\|\cM\circ \cN_p^{-1}\|_{2\to 2}\leq1$ if and only if the singular values of $\cM-(1-p)\cN_0$ are contained in a ball of radius $p$ around the origin in the complex plane.
 The largest value of $p$ for which this holds is called the spectral gap of $\cM$. \black